 When you are in your true settings, your authentic way of being, you can unleash yourself to be at a whole different level.

 Every marketer must find his unique ability (and I suspect this also has to do with Unique Ability®) and operate from there.
 Not everyone will be a full stack marketer, while that is eminently desirable to keep teams lean.
 Figure out your superpower that seems to have endless fuel, and put that to super use.
 The same goes for businesses.
 Find your niche and dominate there.
-And that one of the inbound marketing strategies to pursue.
+And that one of the effective inbound marketing strategies to pursue.
 Find your channels and communities and build traction from there.

 “You gotta let the hill tell you how to roll!”